lankz/gunzel/README.md

 vim config/secrets.yml
 ```

-There are loads of other configuration options for Zangetsu and it's dependencies - you'll want to check out the files in `config/initializers`.
+There are loads of other configuration options for Gunzel and it's dependencies - you'll want to check out the files in `config/initializers`.

 Finally, here are a few tricks for starting the Rails console and web server (if you deploy on Heroku and don't already use [foreman](https://github.com/ddollar/foreman) you should definitely familiarise yourself with it):